 1992-1994

-Substance abuse can cause serious problems.
-Drinking or using drugs can put your relationships, your job, and your health at risk.
+You may take drugs or use alcohol to help escape problems, sleep, or make symptoms go away, but regular use of substances can cause serious problems.
+Drinking or using drugs can put your relationships, your job, or your health at risk.
 You may become more likely to be mean or violent.
-When under the influence of alcohol or drugs, people often make bad decisions.
+When under the influence of alcohol or drugs, people often make decisions that can have negative effects on their life.

 Avoiding others

-Certain social situations may cause you stress, make you angry, or remind you of bad memories.
+Certain social situations may cause you stress, make you irritated or angry, or remind you of bad memories.
 Because of this, you may try to avoid doing things with other people.
-You may even avoid your friends and family.
+You may even avoid your friends and family in hopes that being alone will prevent stress.

 Staying always on guard

-After going through a trauma, it may seem reasonable to try to stay extra alert.
-You may be on the lookout for danger at all times.
-However, this way of coping doesn't work.
-You end up feeling stressed, fearful, and worn out.
+After going through a trauma, it may seem sensible to try to stay extra alert.
+You may be on the lookout for danger at all times, in an effort to never be taken "off guard" again.
+However, using this way of coping too much can also cause you to feel stressed, fearful, and worn out.

 Avoiding reminders of the trauma